 If you’re opting for burgers, use the leanest ground beef possible (I often buy ground sirloin for my burgers, as it’s leaner) or use skinless turkey breast or Portabella mushrooms.
 For added moisture, mix meat with an egg, chopped onion and other veggies.
 If you choose breast meat, be sure not to overcook.

 For hot dogs, you can slash saturated fat by choosing chicken or turkey based options over beef.
 There are also some great tasting vegetarian dogs on the market that are low in both calories and saturated fat.
 In fact, with some brands of veggie dogs you can slash calories and saturated fat by over 50 percent vs. regular beef hot dogs.
-Use this chart to see the healthiest options when purchasing hot dogs.
+Use this chart to see the healthiest options when purchasing hot dogs and here for a guide to help you find the best portable grill.

 Instead of sweets like pie, ice cream or brownies to end your meal, opt for guilt-free choices that are fruit-based and good for you too.
 There are an endless number of healthy desserts you can make when you start with fruit.
 It can be as simple as individual servings of fresh berries or a fruit cobbler.
 We also individual Strawberry Cheesecake Bites (just 40 calories each) and these festive blueberry-yogurt parfaits.